Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA

 When naming kitties, it’s important to keep in mind their true status in the realm of animals.
 Lithe and sleek, cats, both large and small, are the supermodels of the animal kingdom.
 With their cool stare and sultry stride, it’s no wonder the model’s runway is also called the catwalk.

-Here are eighty-eight majestic names for the queen of the jungle, from fashion, film, literature and more.
-Celebrate your cat's beauty, style and hauty majesty with a befitting moniker.
+Here are 88 majestic names for the queen of the jungle, from fashion, film, literature, and more.
+Celebrate your cat's beauty, style and haughty majesty with a befitting moniker.
 If you feel we have left some fabulous name ideas out, please feel free to add them in the comments section.